Aggie Teacher Education Residency Model

 - Intent to serve as a full-time teacher with BISD for a minimum of 3 years at the conclusion of the residency year

 Students’ responses from the application process are ranked by aggieTERM faculty and BISD staff.
-The top 10 students are selected for aggieTERM.
+The students who receive the top rankings are selected for aggieTERM.

 Summer – Preparation for School Year